Internship in Florence Available Sessions

 About the Program

-From fashion houses to design companies to major wine labels, Florence hosts world-renowned brands, small and family businesses, and traditional artisan workshops.
-The Internship in Florence program allows you to develop practical skills in fields such as museum studies, marketing, culinary arts, public relations, design, tourism, and more.
-Our strong academic focus and personalized placements dedicated to meaningful experiences that make a real impact allow you give your career a boost while gaining the international experience you’ve been seeking.
+Florence has maintained its small size throughout centuries, and this tiny but mighty city has offered much to the world in business, innovation, design, and creativity.
+While it is home to renowned companies around the world, it is the small companies and newly-opened startups that offer our students the best vision and hands-on opportunities in environments ideal for learning and living a true Italian work culture.
+The Internship in Florence program allows you to develop practical skills in fields such as marketing, culinary arts, public relations, design, tourism, and more.
+Our strong academic focus and personalized placements dedicated to meaningful experiences that make a real impact allow you to take care of your degree requirements and give your career a boost, all while gaining the international experience you’ve been seeking.
 Learn more about the benefits of a CEA internship.

 - Apply by:

 - Complete Application

 - 3-4 courses directly related to the internship field of interest or 6 weeks full time work in the field is encouraged.

 - 1 year as a registered college student by the time of application

 - Minimum GPA:

 - Foreign Language

 - All Levels, although absolute beginners are discouraged.
 Native English or equivalent fluency may be required for some placements.

 - Internship Career Field(s)